-Design and Technology is taught alongside other subjects at Northgate as part of the compulsory National Curriculum.
+Design and Technology forms the core of the National Curriculum Technology.
 Students will develop their technological capabilities in a realistic situation through research, generating ideas, investigating, planning, making and evaluating their work and the work of others.

 Design and Technology aims to: